-Ethnic and community identity is considered a notable protective factor to mental health for many AAPIs.
+Ethnic and communal identity is considered a notable protective mental health factor for many AAPIs.
 The sense of communal identity, connections, belonging and family bonds is a strong predictor of resilience while facing life’s challenges.
-In fact, studies have shown that a strong sense of ethnic identity is linked to lower suicide risks and predicts higher resilience in the face of racial discrimination, which is, unfortunately, an issue for many in this population.
+Studies have shown that a strong sense of ethnic identity is linked to lower suicide risks and predicts higher resilience in the face of racial discrimination, which is, unfortunately, an issue for many in this population.

-AAPIs have the lowest help-seeking rate of any racial/ethnic group, with only 23.3% of AAPI adults with a mental illness receiving treatment in 2019.
-This is due to the many systemic barriers to accessing mental health care and quality treatment.
-It may also be driven by stigma and lack of culturally relevant and integrated care that addresses mental health in a more holistic way.
-These disparities can lead to worsened symptoms and poorer quality of life due to the lack of or delayed treatment.
+Compared to those of other racial/ethnic backgrounds, Asian americans are least likely to receive mental health treatment - only 20.8% of Asian adults with a mental illness received treatment in 2020.
+There are many systemic barriers to accessing mental health care and quality treatment for Asian Americans, which are exacerbated by stigma and a lack of culturally relevant and integrated care.
+These disparities can lead to worsened symptoms and poorer quality of life if treatment is unavailable or delayed.

 Stigma and Shame